Table of Contents

 Better clarity improves client understanding.
 It supports quicker feedback and approvals.
 Strong visual explanation minimizes design misinterpretation.
 Improved communication strengthens professional collaboration.
 This results in smoother project workflows.

-Communication benefits of shading:
+Communication Benefits of Shading:

 Improves design clarity